asisrai23/Python-Gantt/README.md

 Python-Gantt make possible to easily draw gantt charts from Python.
 Output format is SVG.

+You can see output examples here :  http://xael.org/pages/python-gantt-en.html

 ## Installation ##

 ### Requirements ###